Why Use LIVE Video on the Internet?

 Classroom-to-Classroom Learning

-ESL video - we had a non-English speaking student in class last year, so we connected with Spanish speakers in Los Angeles.
+ESL video - we had a non-English speaking student in class one year, so we connected with Spanish speakers in Los Angeles.

 Ongoing Contacts: Mrs. Wain's class at Rowsley Primary in Derbyshire, England, and Mr. Greenberg's kids at Columbia Elementary in Bridgeport, CT and Mrs. Black's 4th grade in Naches, Washington, and more.

-As this page develops, will show you some of the learning we are sharing with students who are a VERY long way from Hannibal, Missouri.
+This page will show you some of the exciting learning moments the kids shared with students who were a VERY long way from Hannibal, Missouri.

 This is a short group of clips showing some of the ways we use video.

 Students chat with teacher Ms. Namata in Kampala, Uganda.
 We are using WizIQ for this session.
 The Ugandan kids are sending crafts that they made.
-We have big plans for projects!
+We are getting two digital cameras to send to Uganda because their school is so poor.
+The teacher goes to an Internet cafe to communicate with us.

 Emily's video mail to Rowsley in England.